 The Four Questions Framework for TEACCH Workstations

 TEACCH stands for Treatment and Education of Autistic and Communication related handicapped CHildren.
-Developed at the University of North Carolina at Chapel Hill, it is one of the oldest and most widely-used structured teaching approaches for autism.
+It was developed at the University of North Carolina at Chapel Hill.
+It is one of the longest-established structured teaching approaches for autistic learners (Schopler et al., 1971).

 Structured Teaching, the core methodology of TEACCH, has four main components: